 How To Set Boundaries With Friends

-Setting boundaries can sound like a scary concept, especially when it comes to your loved ones.
+Setting boundaries can sound like a scary concept, especially when it comes to you family, friends and partners.
 Do you just tell them no?
-Do you write out a paragraph long text??
-Yell out your boundaries on facebook in ALL CAPSSS??
-We’ll get to that, but first let’s start with a definition.
+Do you write out a paragraph-long text??
+Yell out your boundaries on Facebook in ALL CAPSSS??
+We’ll get to that, but first, let’s start with a definition.
 Natalie Asayag (our in-house mental health professional here at DiveThru) says “a boundary is a clear line or limit you draw with those in your life to maintain healthy relationships with the intent that you don’t feel overextended or taken advantage of.”
 It’s a valuable practice to protect your peace and respect yourself.
 Let’s get to it and teach you how to set boundaries with friends!

 No matter what type of boundary-crossing you’re dealing with, it’s never too late to set boundaries with friends.
 Just because you haven’t put them in place yet, doesn’t mean they shouldn’t be heard and R-E-S-P-E-C-T-ed!